gabrielfgm/financial_history/notes_on_gobbets.md

     * If you only nail para 1 Peter would be inclined to grade just below 60
 + For essays go for very broad topics and say what they will be
 +

+## Copy the assessment stuff from Todd's syllabus

++ For plenary sessions need to create invitations